CircuitData/CircuitData-Language/README.md

 ### Country of Origin ("country_of_origin")
+Country of Origin is the country where the Printed Circuit Board is manufactured.

 Data tag | Format | P | PD | PE | PR | C | Description
 ---------|--------|---|----|----|----|---|--------------
 *iso_3166_1_alpha_3* | String | O | O | O | O | O | A three letter string representation of the Country of origin according too ISO 3166-1